psharma04/ghost-bluesky-integration/readme.md

 ## Usage

-First you'll need your blueky handle and an app password.
+First you'll need your bluesky handle and an app password.
 The integration will work with your regular password but you should instead create an app password so you're not slinging around your actual password.
 You can find instructions on how to create an app password here:

 https://lifehacker.com/tech/why-you-should-be-using-bluesky-app-passwords